thingsboard/thingsboard.github.io/_includes/docs/reference/lwm2m-api.md

 }
 ```

-⚠️ Note: Object 19 is used only for metadata delivery.
-The firmware update execution still follows the selected Firmware update strategy in the Device Profile.
+> ⚠️ **Note**: Object 19 is used only for **metadata delivery**.
+The actual firmware update logic is handled according to the **firmware update strategy** defined in the device profile.

+**Firmware update process**

-Firmware update process is illustrated here: [Firmware Update Mechanisms ](http://www.openmobilealliance.org/release/LightweightM2M/V1_1_1-20190617-A/HTML-Version/OMA-TS-LightweightM2M_Core-V1_1_1-20190617-A.html#Figure-E61-1-Firmware-Update-Mechanisms){:target="_blank"}
+The firmware update mechanism is illustrated in the [Firmware Update Mechanisms UML diagram](http://www.openmobilealliance.org/release/LightweightM2M/V1_1_1-20190617-A/HTML-Version/OMA-TS-LightweightM2M_Core-V1_1_1-20190617-A.html#Figure-E61-1-Firmware-Update-Mechanisms){:target="_blank"}
-described as a UML 2.0 state diagram.
-The state diagram consists of states, drawn as rounded rectangles, and transitions,
-drawn as arrows connecting the states.
+The state diagram consists of states, drawn as rounded rectangles, and transitions, drawn as arrows connecting the states.

-There are several ways to run OTA firmware updates with LwM2M transport.
-You can choose the strategy in the device
-profile, so it will be applied for all devices of the profile:

-{% include images-gallery.html imageCollection="ota-firmware-update-strategy" %}

 ### Push firmware update as binary file using Object 5 and Resource 0.
 The firmware package is pushed from the server directly to the device via the block-wise transfer to the Resource 0 of